Humboldt Research Fellowship for Postdoctoral Researchers

 - Academic publications reviewed according to international standards and printed in journals and/or by publishing houses.

 - Confirmation that research facilities are available and mentoring agreement and a detailed expert's report by an academic host at a research institution in Germany.
-Details of the research project and the proposed timetable must be discussed with the prospective host prior to application.
+Details of the research outline including information on the intended duration of the fellowship must be agreed with the intended host before applying.